sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 The error $e$ is -1, so we need to subtract the new feature vector from the current weight vector to get the new weight vector:
 $$\mathbf{w}_{i+1} = \mathbf{w}_{i} - \mathbf{x}$$

 Remember that the weight vector is actually perpendicular to the hyperplane.
 The result of subtracting the incorrectly classified vector from the weight vector is a rotation of the separating hyperplane in the direction of the incorrectly classified point.
-In other words, we rotate the separating hyperplane in such a way that our newly learned point is closer to the half-space it should reside in.
+In other words, we rotate the separating hyperplane in such a way that our newly learned point is closer to the half-space it belongs in.

 Try it yourself:
 ==interactieve versie van deze regel==